LISQUANT/Volatity_Model/README.md

 # Portfolio Risk Analysis & Volatility Forecasting Dashboard

-A comprehensive Streamlit application for portfolio optimization, risk analysis, and volatility forecasting using GARCH and EWMA models.
+A Streamlit application for portfolio optimization, risk analysis, and volatility forecasting using GARCH and EWMA models.

 ## Features